shahabganji/Shahab.Extensions.Configuration/README.md

 ```
 **PS:** if this line is not added then automatic refresh will not work.

-You could add more sentinel keys by calling the `Register` method, and you could set a cache expiration time for them by calling the
+You could add more sentinel keys by calling the `Register` method, and you could set a cache expiration time for them by calling the `SetCacheExpiration` method:

 ```csharp
 builder.Configuration.AddSqlServer(options =>